Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Amit Daryanani - RBC Capital Markets LLC

 Thanks.
 I have two questions as well, I guess.
-Maybe just starting on the NAND side, and understand the secular growth narrative that you guys have (57:47).
+Maybe just starting on the NAND side, and understand the secular growth narrative that you guys have, if we can look at that part.
 But I'm curious, as you think about the next few quarters there with all the 3D NAND supply that's getting on board, do you see a pause that occurs there, especially in the early part of next year as some of those capacity gets digested?
 And if 2018 is more conversions, less greenfield, does that have any ramification for Lam?

 Martin Brian Anstice - Lam Research Corp.